JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 software.
 Let's go through each type of waste and see what this means for
 software:

+### Waste of overproduction

-**Waste of overproduction.** This includes usually "producing" too many features/changes until we deploy to production.
+Waste of overproduction includes usually "producing" too many features/changes until we deploy to production.
 In other words, batching up too many changes into a deployment.
 This leads to slower feedback cycles and usually higher defects.